lutiffan/methylModes/README.md

 #### Troubleshooting Suggestions

+* We have found during testing that when using `devtools::install_github()`, when prompted to update package dependencies, skipping updates can result in the installation becoming stuck indefinitely.
+Selecting option "1: All" and allowing all packages to update may resolve the issue.

-Windows: unlike Mac and Linux users, Windows users need to ensure that RTools is installed so they can compile C, C++, or Fortran source code.
+* Windows: unlike Mac and Linux users, Windows users need to ensure that RTools is installed so they can compile C, C++, or Fortran source code.
 Check for RTools by running
 ```r
 if (!require("pkgbuild")) install.packages("pkgbuild")